matthewgetz/rotini/website/versioned_docs/version-2.0.2/index.md

 Command property "commands" must of type "array".
 Additionally, the same command "name" cannot exist at the same level in the definition.
 For example, if a "get" command has been registered in an array of commands, then a second "get" command cannot exist within that command array.
 However, a "get" command could be registered in the commands array of the first "get" command as a subcommand.

 #### command.examples
-Command property "examples" must be of type "array" and can only contain indexes of type "string".
+Command property "examples" must be of type "array".

 #### command.operation
 Command property "operation" must be of type "function".